 If you would like further details, please contact us on 0800 011 9705 to talk to one of our savings experts.

 Application Process and Customer Service

 The first point to note with Vanquis Bank is that the Fixed Rate Bonds must be applied for online, so this will not suit those who prefer not to use the internet.
 However, in our experience and based on feedback from our clients, the application process is straightforward.

-Based on feedback we have received from savers who use our services and our Concierge Department, Vanquis Bank’s customer service is good and we certainly have not been made aware of any negative experiences.
+Based on feedback we have received from savers who use our services and our Cash Advice Service Department, Vanquis Bank’s customer service is good and we certainly have not been made aware of any negative experiences.
 Of course, as mentioned earlier, your thoughts and experiences about providers’ customer service are invaluable for us, so please continue to get in touch.

 A final word…